gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved performance and memory consumption

 Gradle 1.8 uses less heap than previous versions.
 The less heap Gradle uses, the less expensive garbage collection is, and the faster your builds are.

-Some builds, especially those really big ones, should see some significant improvements in performance.
+Some builds, particularly very large builds, should see some significant improvements in performance with Gradle 1.8.

 #### Serialization of the resolution results.

-The heart of this performance improvement is to avoid creating the full dependency resolution results.
+The heart of this performance improvement is not creating the full dependency resolution results unless they are required.
 These results consume a lot of memory in large builds.
 Instead, the information is streamed to disk during the resolution process and the results assembled in heap only when requested.
-The information Gradle stores on the disk is usually not needed by typical builds.
-Therefore, typical builds get faster and all builds will use less heap.
+As this information is usually not needed, typical builds will get faster and all builds will use less heap.

 Note that the results API has not changed and is fully backwards compatible with previous Gradle versions.

 ### Component metadata rules

+In Gradle, a dependency is resolved to a component (often also called a _module_).
-Dependency modules (also called _components_) have metadata associated with them, such as their group, name, version, and dependencies.
+Each component has metadata associated with it, such as 'group', 'name', 'version', and a set of dependencies.
 Typically, this metadata is specified in a module descriptor (Ivy file or Maven POM).
 Component metadata rules allow you to manipulate this metadata from within the build script or a plugin.

-They are evaluated during dependency resolution, before a particular module version has been selected for a dependency.
-This makes metadata rules another instrument for customizing dependency resolution.
+Component metadata rules are another instrument for customizing dependency resolution (building on _dependency resolve rules_ introduced in Gradle 1.4).
+These rules are evaluated during dependency resolution, immediately after component metadata has be retrieved from a repository.
+Using a rule, you are able to change the raw component metadata, overriding or tweaking the values to suit your build.

-As of Gradle 1.8, only two pieces of module metadata can be manipulated: A module's *status scheme*, and its *status*.
-The former describes the increasing levels of maturity that the module transitions through over time.
-The latter describes the module's current maturity, and needs to correspond to one of the values listed in the module's status scheme.
+As of Gradle 1.8, only two pieces of metadata can be manipulated for a component: the *status scheme*, and the *status*.
+The former describes the increasing levels of maturity that a component may transition through over a series of versions.
+The latter describes the component's current maturity, and needs to correspond to one of the values listed in the component's status scheme.

-A module's status scheme defaults to `integration`, `milestone`, `release` (in that order).
-Its status defaults to `integration` for Ivy modules
+A component's status scheme defaults to `integration`, `milestone`, `release` (in that order).
+The status defaults to `integration` for Ivy modules
 (if not specified in the Ivy file) and Maven snapshot modules, and to `release` for Maven modules other than snapshots.

 What can a status (scheme) be used for?
-Most notably, a dependency can request the highest module version with at least the stated status:
+Most notably, a dependency can request the highest version with at least the stated status:

     dependencies {
         // the highest version with status milestone or release